 - End-user layer: The top layer is where your user interacts with your application through interfaces and processes using the core and foundation services to support the user journey.
 To ensure total lifecycle independence, a module on this layer should never provide services to other modules.

-Bringing It All Together in the Architecture Dashboard
+Bringing It All Together in the AI Mentor System

-This is where the (auto)magic happens: The Architecture Dashboard uses OutSystems AIFusion to sort your modules and applications into the three layers depending on function: foundation, core, or end-user.
+This is where the (auto)magic happens: The AI Mentor System uses OutSystems AIFusion to sort your modules and applications into the three layers depending on function: foundation, core, or end-user.
 From there, the Dashboard automatically performs code and runtime analysis to reveal solutions for improving the performance, security, architecture, and user experience of applications.

 Redundant code spread across multiple modules in a large application portfolio is a common source of technical debt.
-Directly tackling this challenge, Architecture Dashboard includes a guided refactoring capability powered by the OutSystems CodeDNA engine to identify all of the opportunities for refactoring and code duplication across the portfolio.
+Directly tackling this challenge, AI Mentor System includes a guided refactoring capability powered by the OutSystems CodeDNA engine to identify all of the opportunities for refactoring and code duplication across the portfolio.

 It uses AI to detect, with incredible accuracy, where teams should focus on refactoring and ranks them by importance.
 The Dashboard uses the following validation rules to evaluate the architecture of your applications: